etjump/documentation/docs/mapping/mapscripting.md

 ---

+## cvar set/inc/random

+`cvar [cvarname] set/inc/random [value]`

+These mapscript actions have been removed from ETJump as they can be used for malicious purposes, e.g. changing `rconPassword` on server.

+---

 ## damageplayer
 `damageplayer <damage>`

 Damages player by given amount.
 Damage is halved if the player has `etj_nofatigue 1` due to it giving player constant adrenaline.

 _Note: This script action **must** be called via `target_script_trigger` entity to pass activator data._

+---

+## func_fakebrush

+`func_fakebrush` is a special brush entity that can be spawned via mapscripts.
+Historically it is used in ETPro to fix exploits in maps.
+It can act as a clip brush for example to prevent players from jumping out of the map, if the mapper has failed to clip the map properly.
+To spawn a `func_fakebrush`, you must set the following keys: `origin`, `mins`, `maxs` and `contents`.

+_Note: when `g_scriptDebug` is set to **1**, this entitys bounding box will be drawn in red._

 ---